DaveBenham/VenomModules/README.md

 ## POLY MUTE
 ![Poly Mute module image](doc/PolyMute.png)
-Mute individual channels of one or two polyphonic inputs via buttons or CV.
+Mute individual channels of two polyphonic inputs via buttons or CV.

 ### Polyphony channel count
-The "Polyphony Channel count" module context menu option determines the number of polyphony channels at each output.
+The module context menu has a "Polyphony Channel count" option that determines the number of polyphony channels at each output.

 The default value of "Auto" computes the output channel count as the maximum channel count found across the IN 1 and IN 2 polyphonic inputs.
 If neither input is patched than the output channel count is 16.